Elements-Agency/benjaminjyoung/content/artwork/gehen-heim/index.md

 alt: This painting by Ben Young depicts a solitary figure walking across a lake of ice, with the scene conveying a sense of solitude in a wintry landscape.
 author: Benjamin J. Young

+progress: Painted with watercolor paint on a cold press cotton watercolor block.
+I tried to continue the same Andrew Wyeth technique as this painting's predecessor, Escape.

 featured: true
 popularity: 8
 ratio: landscape